dpmoore3/Getting_and_Cleaning_Data_Course_Project/README.md

 Another data frame is created containing only the means for each activity, subject and measurement combination.
 The aggregate function is used to accomplish this.

+The aggregate function creates two column headers that are not descriptive (Group.1 and Group.2).
+After applying the aggregate function, I change those column names to be descriptive.

 Lastly, a txt file is created to upload.